BitcoinTether USDTEthereumSolana+ more10% Crypto DiscountSEPA bank transferSEPA

 FDA Removes 12 Peptides from Category 2 (April 2026): What the Next Step Means

-On 22 April 2026 the FDA formally removed 12 peptides from Category 2.
-We explain why that does not automatically unlock compounding access and what the July 2026 PCAC review will decide.
+On 22 April 2026 the FDA removed 12 peptides from Category 2.
+Why that does not automatically unlock compounding and what PCAC decides in July 2026.

 On 15 April 2026 the FDA published an updated version of its bulk drug substances list for Section 503A compounding.
 Effective 22 April 2026, seven days after publication, twelve peptides have been formally removed from Category 2.
 Among them are several of the most discussed research substances of recent years: BPC-157, TB-500, Epitalon, GHK-Cu, LL-37, MOTS-C, KPV, Semax, DSIP and Melanotan II.